 - SERP features: The special search results triggered by your keywords, and how many URLs are displayed.

 Moz has also gained a large fanbase over the years.
 Using a powerful algorithm, Moz can display a range of related head keywords and long-tail keywords that relate to the first keyword you type in.
 Additionally, you can create reports that track these keywords, which is beneficial for your SEO strategy.
-You only need to set up the search queries once in order to get monthly results.
+You only need to set up the search queries once to get monthly results.

 How to do long-tail keyword research